jeanc18rlos/dental-vip-cms/src/pages/en/guarantees.md

     precision of the dental technicians who labor in our prosthetic laboratory.</p>
     <br>  <p class=\"dv-subtitle text-left\"p> If one of our guaranteed treatments
-    fails structurally, it will be replaced free of charge for you by our Dentists, of course, under the terms and conditions detailed further down.
+    fails structurally, it will be replaced free of charge for you by our Dentists, of course; under the terms and conditions detailed further down.
 This gives you that peace of mind that if anything is to happen, we will be here to solve it!</p>\n"
 bannerFooter:
   body: '<p  class="title text-left"> Is Your Quote Too Expensive For Your Dental